sonalnair/youpizzasales/README.md

 ### Summary of the `youpizza.sql` Code

 The provided `youpizza.sql` file is a MySQL database dump for a pizza sales database named `youpizza`.
 It defines the schema and data for a pizza restaurant's order management system, including tables for orders, order details, pizza types, and pizza pricing.
-I have worked on total number of order placed,revenue generation,most common pizza size and top 5 pizza ordered.
+I have worked on the total number of orders placed, revenue generation, most common pizza size and the top 5 pizzas ordered.
 ---

 ### Database Overview